nhimf/ESP8266-P1-transmitter/README.md

 # ESP8266-P1-transmitter
-This sketch written in the Arduino language makes an ESP8266 send incoming P1 smartmeter data to thingspeak and/or MQTT.
+This sketch written in the Arduino language makes an ESP8266 send incoming P1 smartmeter data to MQTT.

 I have used this MQTT library for pubsubclient: https://github.com/Imroy/pubsubclient